“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “Well, I don’t sense anything, that doesn’t mean it’s empty, though.”
 Cyial explained.

 “Okay, it’s a risk I’m willing to take.
 Seriously guys—I can’t last much longer...”
-Varhi admitted, showing more of a grimace on his face.
+Varhi admitted, showing more of a grimace on his face and his voice was becoming strained.
 That caused Cyial to frown and he nodded his head in understanding.

 “Okay then.
 We’ll split up.
 Be very careful, though.
 It’s probably safe, but just be extra cautious.”
 Cyial reminded them.